suadev/microservices-change-data-capture-with-debezium/README.md

 * Select 'All' debug option and start debugging. (for vs code)
 * Wait until all microservices are up and running.

+**Initiating Databases:** Each service will be created its own database while it's starting for the first time.

 ## Register Debezium Postgres Connectors to Kafka Connect

 You need to register two Postgres Connectors.
 One for Customer Database and the other for Identity Database.